MacAns-117/Projects/README.md

 4. Present to the Client
    -Presented insights back to the client.

+## Predicting House Price Using Advanced Ensemble Techniques (10/2020 - 12/2021)

+In this project, price prediction is done for houses in India using libraries, such as numpy, pandas, scikit-learn, seaborn, folium and pycaret framework.

+## Stella Bot (06/2020 - 08/2020)

+In this project a virtual assistant(rule-based) capable of voice interaction, is developed.

+# Side Projects

 ## PwC Power Bi (11/2022 - 12/2022)

 Completed the following tasks under the PwC Power Bi Virtual Case Experience: